forestgrape/coronavirus/index.md

 # Covid-19

 ### public description
 __Remark__: The description given below agrees with the expected pathogenesis of mild cases.
-However, to put it on a solid basis more cases would need to be considered since it is only based on a couple of first-hand descriptions of mild cases, including a posteriori diagnosis of myself:
+However, to put it on a solid basis more cases would need to be considered since it is only based on a couple of first-hand descriptions of mild cases, including - looking back a likely - a posteriori diagnosis of myself:

+Covid-19 is different in many ways from a common respiratory disease.
+It often doesn't start with a sore throat nor with a runny nose, it often starts from within, from the lungs.
+The word 'often' is important since Sars-Cov-2 infections, currently all called Covid-19, behave different in different situations.
+Early symptoms often include some chill (because the body is increasing the temperature to fight the viruses) or just strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
+Feeling tired, energy-less and having an increased recovery time after sports are indications too.
+However these symptoms are not specific to Covid-19, they can have other causes: Cold air, having eaten something rotten or not having had enough sleep.
+These early symptoms can be easily overlooked, so the first thing to notice may very well be a sore throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
+Coughing is typical too, the body wants to get rid of the viruses in the respiratory tract.
+Later symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
+Diarrhea can both start early and later on and can outlast the respiratory infection by days or even weeks.
+If most of the symptoms are observed in the described order it is/was likely Covid-19.

 > Even though I wasn't asymptomatic, the diagnosis was not obvious at first.
 Partly due to lack of respiratory symptoms - not a single cough if I recall correctly - and the supposed low prior probability according to official prevalence and partly because I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
 It first felt like a minor food poisoning but no vomiting or the like.
 Just felt strange for one to two days.
 A temperature increase was there too - up to 35.5 - 36.5 from my normal range at rest 34.5 - 35.
 But since I didn't record the temperature systematically before, the temperature measurements around 36 degrees were more calming instead of ringing the bells.
 Symptoms faded.
 Later, there was a strange sticky feeling in the chest starting a day after an intense sport session - at this point, I started seriously considering Covid.
 Counting everything up it likely was Covid-19 and the sports session likely gave the viruses the opportunity to spread within the lungs.
 Noteworthy too: before the first symptoms, I had a long day and a rather stressful sleep afterward, so the immune system likely not had enough time and resources to control the viruses.

-Covid-19 is different from a common respiratory disease.
-It doesn't start with a sore throat nor with a runny nose, it starts from within, from the lungs.
-Early symptoms can be some chill (because the body is increasing the temperature to fight the viruses) or some strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
-Feeling tired, energy-less and having an increased recovery time after sports are indications too.
-However these symptoms are not specific to Covid-19, they can have other causes: Cold air, having eaten something rotten or not having had enough sleep.
-These early symptoms can be easily overlooked, so the first thing to notice may very well be a sore throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
-Coughing is typical too, the body wants to get rid of the viruses in the respiratory tract.
-Later symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
-Diarrhea can both start early and later on and can outlast the respiratory infection by days or even weeks.
-If most of the symptoms are observed in the described order it is/was likely Covid-19.

 ### symptoms
 [in work]
+#### early
-* Only a slightly increased temperature, often below 38 degrees, has been observed in many patients ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)).
-An increase as low as one degree indicates an infection.
+* A slightly increased temperature, often below 38 degrees, has been observed in many patients ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)).
+An increase as low as one degree can indication an infection.

 ### tropism

-How a virus infection behaves is dependent on the interplay of the virus tropism, host factors and environmental factors.
+How a virus infection behaves is a complex interplay of host factors, the tropism of the virus and environmental factors.

-* Host factors
+* Host factors<br>
+    Several risk facctor for the tropism of Covid-19 in
     - cells suscecpible to infection
+* Host immune system
-    - immune reactions both on body (e.g. fever or circulating antibodies), tissue (e.g. local inflammation) and cell level (intra cellular processes).
+    - immune reactions on different levels
+        * entire body (e.g. fever or circulating antibodies)
+        * tissue specific (e.g. local inflammation)
+        * cell level (intra cellular processes)
+    - history of exposion of the immune system to antigens and especially antigens similar the Sars-Cov-2.
+* Tropism of the virus in this case Sars-Cov-2
-* Virus tropism
+* Enviromental Factors